Smoked Sirloin Steak Recipe (6 Simple Steps)

 Want To Add a Sauce?
 Try My Peppercorn Sauce

-1. Put a saucepan on medium heat and add the butter, peppercorns, and shallot, and fry until softened.
+1. Put a saucepan on medium heat, add the butter, peppercorns, and shallot, and fry until softened.
 (5 mins)

-2. Add the brandy and turn up the heat to high to burn off the alcohol making sure the butter doesn’t turn brown.
+2. Add the brandy and turn up the heat to high to burn off the alcohol, ensuring the butter doesn’t turn brown.
 (3mins)

 3. Add the wine and reduce it by half on the high heat.
 (5 mins)